What are different Payment Networks?

 Wire

-Primarily there are three main types of wire transfer networks.
+There are three main wire transfer networks.

 (a) FedWire.